Historic Odysseus moon mission marks a milestone in reaching the lunar surface | KRDO

 What Odysseus is bringing to the moon

-Intuitive Machines is aiming to land Odysseus near Malapert A, an impact crater close to the moon’s south pole — an area characterized by treacherous and rocky terrain.
+Intuitive Machines aimed to land Odysseus near Malapert A, an impact crater close to the moon’s south pole — an area characterized by treacherous and rocky terrain.

 Malapert A is a region that’s relatively flat in comparison with its surroundings, according to NASA.
 And the location is strategic: The south pole is of broad international interest because it’s suspected to be home to stores of water ice, which could be converted to drinking water or even rocket fuel for future missions.